ZanZubair96/K8S/README.md

 2. Kubectl (Get it from here >>> https://kubernetes.io/docs/tasks/tools/install-kubectl-windows/)
 3. Minikube (Get it from here >>> https://minikube.sigs.k8s.io/docs/start/)

-Step- 1: Start the docker in your windows machine
+Step- 1: Start the docker in your windows machine (if you don't start the docker, then it will use the system VM)

 Step- 2: Start the minikube by running the following command: "minikube start"